Personalizing Agent Privacy Decisions via Logical Entailment: Evaluation Setup

 Privacy norms capture the general population's accepted appropriateness of information flows.
-There are two prompts that we consider.
+We consider two prompts.

 \begin{enumerate}[leftmargin=*] \item \textit{zero-shot}.
 We construct the prompt to utilize the out-of-the-box privacy norm awareness of LLMs, following from recent prior work on evaluating CI-compliance in LLMs \cite{mireshghallah2024can, shao2024privacylens}.
 The prompt directs the LLM to judge the appropriateness of each information flow based on its knowledge of general privacy norms.
-Prompts can be found in Appendix \ref{app:zero_shot_prompts}.
+The prompts can be found in Appendix \ref{app:zero_shot_prompts}.

 \item \textit{privacy norms}.
 We construct the prompt such that the LLM's privacy judgment is now based on a provided subset of representative privacy norms.
-These extracted privacy norms are taken directly from the analysis provided in the papers of each dataset.
-Table \ref{tbl:general_norms} contains a subset of the general privacy from both evaluation datasets that were used by the LLMs.
+These extracted privacy norms are taken directly from the analysis provided in the original papers for each dataset.
+Table \ref{tbl:general_norms} contains a subset of the general privacy norms from both evaluation datasets that were used by the LLMs.
 The prompt directs the LLM to judge the appropriateness of each information flow based on the provided general privacy norms.
-Prompts can be found in \ref{app:priv_norms_prompts}. \end{enumerate}
+The prompts containing the entire set of privacy norms can be found in Appendix \ref{app:priv_norms_prompts}. \end{enumerate}